 Since you’re here to solve your financial issues, you will also get asked about the root causes of your money or debt problems.
 Then, the information gathered regarding your monthly cash flow and assets you own is crucial because it could be used in creating a strategy to overcome your financial troubles.

 One of the duties of a certified credit counsellor is to help you figure out various debt repayment strategies to get rid of your debts and start a debt-free life.
-Credit counsellors have expertise in data assessment, and they are trained to educate clients on the various solutions and debt management programs to help pay off your debts.
+Credit counsellors have expertise in data assessment, and they are trained to educate clients on the various solutions and debt management programs to help pay off their debts.

 Preparing for Credit Counselling